 How Antioxidants Fight the Signs of Aging

 Whether you eat antioxidants or put them on your skin, research is clear (and growing by the day) that they’re vital to your health.
-When applied to skin, antioxidants help thwart environmental damage that slowly changes skin, causing it to look and feel older!
-Avoiding that is something we’re pretty sure everyone wants to do.
+Antioxidants in skin care products help thwart environmental damage that slowly changes skin, causing it to look and feel older, something pretty much everyone wants to avoid.

-Paula’s Choice Skincare LOVES antioxidants because we know they can work as part of a brilliant skincare routine to soften the look of fine lines and wrinkles.
-Along with this benefit, antioxidants can help reignite skin’s vitality, vibrancy, and overall healthy look.
-And when antioxidants are combined in a formula with skin-replenishing and skin-restoring ingredients, they work together to provide the most optimal results possible so your skin looks better than ever.
+Paula’s Choice Skincare LOVES antioxidants for your skin because we know they can work to soften the look of fine lines and wrinkles.
+But there’s more: antioxidants can also help reignite skin’s vitality, vibrancy, and overall healthy look and feel.
+And when the best antioxidants are combined in a formula with skin-replenishing and skin-restoring ingredients, they work together to provide optimal results so your skin looks better than ever.

-Antioxidants have a unique role to play when it comes to diminishing the appearance of fine lines and wrinkles.
-Years of environmental damage (including unprotected sun exposure—one more reason to apply that broad spectrum sunscreen!) slowly chip away at skin’s natural ability to look and feel healthy.
-As this damage builds up, skin gradually loses its ability to recover, to bounce back as it once did.
+Antioxidants play a unique role when it comes to diminishing the appearance of fine lines and wrinkles.
+Years of environmental damage (including unprotected sun exposure—one more reason to apply that broad-spectrum sunscreen!) slowly chip away at skin’s natural ability to look and feel healthy.
+As this damage builds up, skin gradually loses its ability to recover and bounce back as it once did.
 It’s not an exaggeration to say that after years of damage, skin becomes overwhelmed, and its “look young systems” begin to slow down.

-Antioxidants step in to help shield skin’s surface from further deterioration but they do more, too!
-Antioxidants can help calm stressed skin and defend against the visible effects of pollution—something all of us encounter on a daily basis.
+Antioxidants in skin care step in to help shield skin’s surface from further deterioration by calming stressed skin and defending against the visible effects of pollution —something all of us encounter on a daily basis.

-What happens as a result of taking this step is truly impressive: Skin’s appearance begins to turn around!
-It regains a firmer feel and more even skin tone—and those wrinkles you’re not fond of can visibly soften.
+What happens as a result of applying antioxidants to your face is truly impressive: Skin’s appearance begins to turn around!
+It regains a firmer feel and more even skin tone—and those wrinkles you’re probably not fond of will visibly soften.

-Instead, there are dozens and dozens of effective antioxidants for skin, ranging from familiar ones like green tea, grape extract, or vitamin C, to names you may not be familiar with such as glutathione, epigallocatechin-3-gallate, or superoxide dismutase.
-What counts is that the product you use contains a variety of these—and the more the better.
+Instead, there are dozens and dozens of effective antioxidants for skin, ranging from familiar ones like green tea, grape extract, or vitamin C, to names you may not be familiar with such as glutathione, resveratrol, or CoQ10.
+Research shows it’s better to use a diverse range of effective antioxidants for your skin, so the products you use should contain a variety of these—the more the better!

-Despite their powerhouse abilities, antioxidants are delicate and must be packaged in containers that will ensure they remain effective, or else your skin just isn’t getting their full benefit.
+Despite their powerhouse abilities, even the best antioxidants for skin are delicate and must be packaged in containers that will ensure they remain effective.
+If they’re not, your skin isn’t going to get their full benefit.

 Antioxidants break down in the presence of light and air, meaning that if an antioxidant-rich moisturizer, serum, or other product is packaged in a jar or in clear packaging, it will likely lose its antioxidant benefit within a few weeks (or even days).